TRaSH-Guides/Guides/docs/Sonarr/sonarr-collection-of-custom-formats.md

 <sub>Dolby Vision = DoVi = DV</sub>

 ??? question "DV (WEBDL) - [Click to show/hide]"
-    This is a special Custom Format that block WEBDLs **with** Dolby Vision but **without** HDR10 fallback.
+    This is a special Custom Format that blocks WEBDLs **with** Dolby Vision but **without** HDR10 fallback.

-    You will need to add the following to your new Custom Format when created in your Quality Profile (`Setting` => `Profiles`) and then set the score to `-10000`.
+    You will need to add the following as a new Custom Format, and when created adjust the scoring in your Quality Profile (`Setting` => `Profiles`) to `-10000`.

-    This Custom Format works together with the normal [DV](#dv) Custom Format that you can use to prefer Dolby Vision.
+    This Custom Format works together with the normal [DV](#dv) Custom Format that you would use to prefer Dolby Vision.

-    Most WEBDL from Streaming Services don't have the fallback to HDR10, What can results in playback issues like weird colors (typically a green hue) if you want to play it on a not Dolby Vision compatible setup.
+    Most WEBDL from Streaming Services don't have the fallback to HDR10.
+What can result during playback is issues with weird colors (typically a green hue) when you attempt to play it on a non Dolby Vision compatible setup.

     Remuxes and Bluray have a fallback to HDR10.